Antix-Development/VSCode-Gideros-Debug/README.md

     "giderosPath": "C:/Gideros",

-Edit the filename to match the name of your projects .gproj file, then save the *launch.json* file, and close it's editor tab.
+Edit the path to the path where your Gideros installation is, then save the *launch.json* file, and close it's editor tab.

 You can now press *F5* and your Gideros project should be launched inside the Gideros Player.